ComputeCanada/magic_castle/scenario.md

 Define with lowercase alphanumeric characters and start with a letter.

-Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

 #### `domain`